fullcalendar/fullcalendar-docs-legacy/README.md

 # FullCalendar Docs

-This repo contains the static content for [fullcalendar.io/docs](https://fullcalendar.io/docs)
+This repo contains static legacy documentation and release assets.

 Documentation articles are found in directories like `_docs-*`.